Lawn Treatment Service Cost

 Fertiliser

-- If your grass has bare patches, use fertiliser that is high in phosphorus content, as this will encourage root development.
+- If your grass has bare patches, use a fertiliser that is high in phosphorus content, as this will encourage root development.

 - If your grass is extremely dry, use fertiliser that is high in potassium, as this will improve tolerance to disease and drought.

-- If you want a thick, healthy lawn, use fertiliser that is rich in nitrogen, encouraging growth and greener grass.
+- If you want a thick, healthy lawn, use a fertiliser that is rich in nitrogen, encouraging growth and greener grass.

 This tends to be the most popular spring lawn treatment.